 Why do we need the West Midlands Interchange?

 A strategic rail freight interchange is something that has been long identified as essential for the future prosperity of the West Midlands region.
-The region’s roads are already congested, the West Midlands’ strong manufacturing and logistics industrial base is growing and there is a shortage of suitable quality development land for large scale rail-served logistics warehousing.
+The West Midlands’ strong manufacturing and logistics industrial base is growing and there is a shortage of suitable quality development land for large scale rail-served logistics warehousing.
 Without fast, reliable transport links the region may not be able to take full advantage of the global business and investment opportunities predicted in the future.

 The Government’s policy is to encourage the shift of goods from road to rail to help reduce carbon emissions and provide economic benefits.
 It believes a network of strategic rail freight interchanges across the UK will help realise its vision.
 Rail freight produces 70% less CO2 than road freight, up to 15 times less NOX emissions and nearly 10 times less particulates, as well as de-congestion benefits.